deadlyvipers/dojo_rules/introduction.md

 Hi.
 I am José Cage.
-A web developer and product designer from Angola (African Country) and my favorite codeschool path is *Javascript*
+A web developer and product designer from Angola (African Country).

+My favorite path  at codeschool is Javascript.